Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

 First of all, OpenGL is not dead

-For those unfamiliar with development jargon, deprecated means the feature will continue to work, but will not be supported moving forward and could break.
+For those unfamiliar with development jargon, deprecated means the feature will continue to work, but will no longer be supported moving forward.
 Deprecated does not mean removed.

 OpenGL has not been updated on macOS for 7 years at least.
 Deprecated does not mean removed.
 10.14 will have the same drivers and support 10.13 had.
 Not sure what all this fuss is about.
 They are just making clear they will not update OpenGL, which was obvious at this point.